mihdicaballero/mento/README.md

 [ruff]: https://github.com/charliermarsh/ruff
 [codecov]: https://app.codecov.io/github/mihdicaballero/mento

-This repository provides a comprehensive package for the design and structural analysis of concrete sections, beams, columns and footings.
+This repository provides a comprehensive package for the design and structural analysis of concrete sections, beams and columns.
 The package adheres to multiple design codes, ensuring broad applicability in structural engineering projects.

 > We are currently working on the v0.0.1 release.
 We are close! ( ͡° ͜ʖ ͡°)